-Come and escape to the splendor of Chiang Rai in Thailand's northern province.
+Come and escape to the splendour of Chiang Rai in Thailand's northern province.
 It's only 182 kilometres (113 miles) from the main tourist town of

 Chiang Mai.
 The town borders the countries of *Burma to the north and Laos to the east.
 Someone once said that it's the journey and not the arrival that really matters.

 *Burma is the name previously used for the country now known as Myanmar.
-I'll always refer to the country as Burma due to my political views and my heartfelt sincerity of a country once ruled by a small minority of vicious military juntas who reigned terror on its many peace loving inhabitants.
-The military for whom I'll never support, are the ones responsible for the new name change.
-As of 2012 Burma is in the process of becoming a true democracy.
+I always refer to the country as Burma due to my political views and my heartfelt sincerity of a country once ruled by a small minority of vicious military juntas who reigned terror on its many peace loving inhabitants.

 Read here to find out what it's really like to be a tourist in Chiang Rai and also what it's like living here as a foreign expat or retiree.
 Why go, what to expect, what to see and what to do.